The Delayed Alarm: Why We Poison Ourselves for a Moment of Joy

 That tension isn’t weakness.
 It’s something very real happening inside your brain.
 What you’re experiencing is often called an amygdala hijack.

+And in those few seconds, the urge already feels strong, convincing, and hard to question.
 So you go along with it.
-Not because you don’t know better— but because the feeling arrives faster than the thought.
+Not because you don’t know better—but because the feeling arrives faster than the thought.

 But that doesn’t mean you’re stuck.
 Because there is always a small space— a brief pause— where the slower, wiser part of you can step back in.